 Pride leads to conflict; those who take advice are wise. – Proverbs 13:10 (NLT)

 Love is not rude.
 The way we treat others speaks volumes.
 Both our words and our actions need to represent the love of God.
 Occasional rudeness may seem harmless, but we can’t expect others to feel the love of God when we are rude to them.
 Rudeness can also stir up anger and resentment as we hurt those we are supposed to care about.
 True love is gentle and respectful of others.

-A gentle answer deflects anger, but harsh words make tempers flare. – Proverbs 15:1 (NLT)
+A gentle answer turns away wrath, but a harsh word stirs up anger. – Proverbs 15:1

 Don’t just pretend to love others.
 Really love them.
 Hate what is wrong.
 Hold tightly to what is good. – Romans 12:9 (NLT)